speppus/car-sales-performance-dashboard/README.md

 ![Model Performance](images/5_Product%20&%20Stock%20Model.png)

-Questa sezione analizza la relazione tra:
+This section analyzes the relationship between:

-- vendite dei modelli
+- model sales performance
-- unità vendute
+- units sold
-- stock disponibile
+- available stock

-È stato sviluppato uno **Stock Pressure Index** per valutare l'efficienza della rotazione dello stock.
+A **Stock Pressure Index** was developed to evaluate the efficiency of inventory turnover.

 ---